WSMorrison/Robot_Quiz/README.md

 &emsp;&emsp;-The answers, including the correct one, are displayed in random order.<br>
 &emsp;&emsp;-The answers are greyed out, and the answer buttons are disabled.<br>
 &emsp;&emsp;-The submit button is greyed out and disabled at the start of the robot's turn.<br>
-&emsp;&emsp;&emsp;-A timer counts down until the robot's has "decided" on its answer.<br>
+&emsp;&emsp;&emsp;-A timer counts down until the robot has "decided" on its answer.<br>
 ![The robot is calculating the answer for its turn.](./assets/images/readme-images/round-one-robot-calculating.png)<br>
 <br>
 &emsp;&emsp;&emsp;-The submit button becomes active when the countdown completes.<br>